Foundational Knowledge

 Both beam paths extend from the light source all the way to the retina or to the detector of a camera system, and although they serve different functions, they remain intertwined within the microscope’s geometric beam path.

-Why did we start with transmitted light microscopy?
+Why do we start with transmitted light microscopy?

 Transmitted light microscopy is not just where microscopy historically began.
 It's still the most instructive setup to understand how optical systems behave.